How to Encourage Kids to Exercise

 kid cycling in the winter

-Your list might include:
+Your list could include:

 • Let’s go for a walk around the neighborhood